eXTReMe Tracker

 Q. When you're on location painting or photographing and arranging colors, how do you use it?

-A. While painting you see an object.
+A. While painting you see an object that needs a shadow.
 Take the brightest local color on it and mix in its opposite color to darken and shadow it.

 Here are the correct oppositions to make all shadows or colors that look good together.
 It takes a lot of memorizing to know each colors opposite so it's handy to read the color in nature and see the opposing pigment on the RCW color wheel.